mink0/mu-player/README.md

 ### Top Features

   - Play ANY music for free from [vk.com](http://vk.com/) and [soundcloud.com](http://soundcloud.com/) using [Music Player Daemon](http://www.musicpd.org/).
   - Explore new music by [last.fm](http://lastfm.com/) top tracks and similar artists search.
   - Low system requirements.
 It will pump smooth even on your grandpa's notebook.
   - Mu-player will definitely save your laptop battery.
-CPU consumption of in-browser playback comparing with MPD is HUGE.
+CPU load of in-browser playback comparing to MPD is HUGE.

 You could use mu-player standalone or with any other full-featured MPD clients.
 See http://mpd.wikia.com/wiki/Clients for some greatness.
 For Ubuntu and Linux Mint [mpDris2](https://github.com/eonpatapon/mpDris2) is recommended.
 It will add native popups, multimedia keys support and playback control in a system tray.